synchook/synchook/README.md

     * As you can see in the yellow highlighted area, all of my external commits are now being reflected in my primary GitHub account contribution graph!
       ![image](https://user-images.githubusercontent.com/123592097/215356537-042db8e5-f5aa-4d6c-84f2-c873887c020a.png)

-    * On the BrakeCODE dashboard you will be able to see your realtime API call log.
+    * On the SyncHook dashboard you will be able to see your realtime API call log.
       ![image](https://user-images.githubusercontent.com/123592097/217401608-afd32412-e6ca-4a8d-9308-e70780fa103f.png)

     * And on GitHub you will notice an update was made to your synchook repo.